Blog

 It’s also essential to clarify whether the intended recipient will even accept a letter from a Registered Psychotherapist.
 Some institutions or organizations may require documentation from a physician, psychiatrist, or another professional.
 Encourage clients to verify this before you invest time in drafting a letter that may not meet the requester’s requirements.
 This step protects both you and the client from disappointment or unnecessary expense.

-Another practice consider is to have a consent form on file specifically for letter writing.
+Another practice to consider is to have a consent form on file specifically for letter writing.
 At Vistas Psychotherapy and Wellness, for example, our policy outlines administrative fees, the limitations of letters from psychotherapists, and the scope of practice.
 Clients sign off on this before we move forward, ensuring they understand what the letter can and cannot accomplish.
 This conversation also includes a frank discussion of potential outcomes: if a letter is submitted to insurance or court, it could trigger a request to review the entire clinical file.
 Clients need to consider whether they are comfortable with that possibility.

 Closing Reflection